ntk-ta01/ntk-ta01/README.md

 ### I'm …

 - 🏫 a student at Chuo University in Japan.
-- 🌱 interested in competitive programming, meta-heuristics and the Rust programming language.
+- 🌱 interested in competitive programming, meta-heuristics and Rust.
 - 📝 have solved over 1000 competitive programming problems in Python (AtCoder Cyan💧/Codeforces Cyan💧).

 <!--